2023 Summit Overview

-2024 presents a “ rare convergence of election cycles ” involving approximately one billion voters.
+The year of 2024 presents a “rare convergence of election cycles” involving countries representing more than half of humanity – approximately four billion people.
 Citizens across more than 50 countries are expected to head to the polls next year including in the European Union, India, Indonesia, Mexico, the United Kingdom, and the United States.

-Bringing together democracy entrepreneurs, activists, academics, journalists, philanthropists, and policymakers, each day of the Summit focuses on a specific theme:
+Bringing together democracy entrepreneurs, activists, academics, journalists, philanthropists, and policymakers, each day of the Summit focused on a specific theme:

 In May 2022, Keseb and the SNF Agora Institute at Johns Hopkins University partnered to host the inaugural Global Democracy Champions Summit.